Table of Contents

 1. Pier or abutment

-Both terms are used interchangeably but there is slight difference.
+Both terms are used interchangeably but there is a slight difference.
 Abutment are the end support when multiple arch are there and piers are common support for two arches.

 2. Soffit or Intrados